 The document at hand is designed to serve as a comprehensive guide for ISSP member countries in surveying and coding the ISSP "background variables" (BV).
-It substitutes the ISSP BV document adopted by the ISSP General Assembly in 2001 at its Umeå meeting and the ISSP BV Guidelines adopted by the ISSP General Assembly in 2009 at its Vienna meeting.
-The first module for which the following update has to be applied by ISSP members is the ISSP module 2011 on Health and Health Care.
+It substitutes the ISSP BV document adopted by the ISSP General Assembly in 2001 at its Umeå meeting.
+The first module for which the following update has to be applied by ISSP members is the ISSP module 2013 National Identity III.

 For each variable the guide provides clearly defined measurement goals, a coding frame and an actual sample question text.
 We are aware that, for various reasons, in some countries it will not be possible to use the question texts proposed here.
 For these countries, the document should serve as a reference document to make sure that ISSP background variables are correctly coded from the national variables to the ISSP standards.
 The sample question text offered may serve to underline the intended meaning of the variable.
 For those countries, however, that are free to apply their own question designs for the ISSP demography, the questions and answer categories presented here should be used as a master in order to achieve the highest possible level of comparability.
-(Beyond this, these countries have the possibility to use the "Background Variables Questionnaire" (BVQ, 2010-06-10) as a master questionnaire for the BVs.)
+(Beyond this, these countries have the possibility to use the "Background Variables Questionnaire" (BVQ, 2012-06-26) as a master questionnaire for the BVs.)

-Due to some filtering and routing for the variables related to work status and family characteristics (PARTLIV and MARITAL), we strongly recommend to follow the given question order - if ever possible1.
+Due to some filtering and routing for the variables related to work status and family characteristics (PARTLIV and MARITAL), we strongly recommend to follow the given question order - if ever possible.
 The document is broadly organised in thematic blocks grouping the ISSP background variables under topical aspects:

-• The first block is formed by the rather basic demographic variables р.
-7-9 on sex and age of the respondent. • The second block of variables deals with the respondent's р.
-10-12 education. • The third and largest block contains variables on the respondent's and his or her partner's work situation .
-The respective filter p.
-13-34 variable for the partner (PARTLIV) is located directly in front of the partner's work variables. • The forth block covers variables on religion . р.
-35-37 • The fifth block of variables deals with social class, party p.
-38-42 affiliation and respondent's political behaviour. • The sixth block addresses variables on ethnic origins, the p.
-43-51 household composition, the earning capacity and the marital status of the respondent as well as some geographical references.
+- The first block is formed by the rather basic demographic variables p.
+7-9 on sex and age of the respondent. - The second block of variables deals with the respondent's p.
+10-12 education. - The third and largest block contains variables on the respondent's p.
+13-34 and his or her partner's work situation.
+The respective filter variable for the partner (PARTLIV) is located directly in front of the partner's work variables. - The forth block covers variables on religion. p.
+35-37 - The fifth block of variables deals with social class, party p.
+38-42 affiliation and respondent's political behaviour. - The sixth block addresses variables on ethnic origins, the p.
+43-53 household composition, the earning capacity and the marital status of the respondent as well as some geographical references.

-1 Irrespective of the variable order in your national data sets, please arrange the variable order in the data set that you send to the archive as shown in this BVG document.
+&lt;sup>1 Irrespective of the variable order in your national data sets, please arrange the variable order in the data set that you send to the archive as shown in this BVG document.

-The last block of variables is of technical nature and contains an ID number, an indicator for substitution, the date of the interview, the weighting factor and the mode of the interview.
+The last block of variables is of technical nature and contains an ID p.
+54-58 number, an indicator for substitution, the date of the interview, the weighting factor and the mode of the interview.